OrchardCMS/OrchardDoc/Documentation/Builtin-Features.markdown

 ## Containers

 This module introduces four parts that are useful to create simple hierarchies of contents.
-It is the basis for the Orchard.Lists module and has become somewhat obsolete as Lists got deprecated in favor of better content classification models such as taxonomies and better querying mechanisms such as projections.
+It is the basis for the Orchard.Lists module, but you may want to also consider other content classification models such as taxonomies and better querying mechanisms such as projections.

 The Container part can be added to a type to mark its ability to contain certain types of content items.
 It also has properties specifying sort order and pagination.